Why do fake Elon Musk ads keep appearing around London and on the Tube?

 Elon Musk was accused of giving what appeared to be a Nazi “salute” during a Trump inauguration rally in January.
 In response he said on X: “Frankly, they need better dirty tricks.
 The “everyone is Hitler” attack is so tired.”

-In some slew of attacks in January, he accused the prime minister of being “complicit” in the crimes carried out by UK grooming gangs.
+In a slew of attacks in January, he accused the prime minister of being “complicit” in the crimes carried out by UK grooming gangs.

-It also emerged that Musk had discussed how best to remove British prime minister Sir Keir Starmer from office before the next UK general election.
+It also emerged that Musk had discussed how best to remove from office before the next UK general election.

 The Financial Times reported he was in talks with right-wing allies on how he could best destabilise the Labour government beyond his aggressive social media attacks on the PM.